About event fields

 Default event fields

 Configure event fields

 The Event Fields section can be accessed in Settings by calendar administrators.

 This section lists all the fields on an event form that can be customized.
 You can reorder fields by clicking the up and down arrows.

 Note that deactivated fields are hidden from the list by default.
 If you are looking for a deactivated field, check the Show deactivated fields box.

 Modify default event fields

 Click on the pencil icon to the right of the field you want to edit and modify accordingly:

-What you can do with the Who, Where, and Description fields:
+What you can do with the built-in event fields:

 - Rename the field.
 If this is left blank, the field will display its default name (e.g. Who).